PostHog/posthog.com/contents/handbook/engineering/conventions/frontend-coding.md

     - Inside `MyBlogComponent.tsx` import `MyBlogComponent.scss`
     - Namespace all your CSS rules under globally unique classes that match the component's name and case, for example `.DashboardMenu { put everything here }`
     - We loosely follow BEM conventions.
 If an element can't be namespaced inside a container class (e.g. modals that break out of the containing DOM element), use BEM style names like `.DashboardMenu__modal` to keep things namespaced.
-  - Keep an eye out for custom styles in scss files that can be easily replaced with tailwind classes and replace them with tailwind when you see them
+  - Keep an eye out for custom styles in SCSS files that can be easily replaced with Tailwind classes and replace them with Tailwind when you see them
 - Testing
   - Write [logic tests](https://keajs.org/docs/intro/testing) for all logic files.
   - If your component is in the `lib/` folder, and has some interactivity, write a [react testing library](https://testing-library.com/docs/react-testing-library/intro/) test for it.